Pride of the Marines

-Pride of the Marines is a 1945 American biographical war film starring John Garfield and Eleanor Parker.
-It tells the story of U.S. Marine Al Schmid in World War II, his heroic stand against a Japanese attack during the Battle of Guadalcanal, in which he was blinded by a grenade, and his subsequent rehabilitation.
+Pride of the Marines is a 1945 American biographical war film starring John Garfield, Eleanor Parker and Dane Clark.
+It tells the story of U.S. Marine Al Schmid in World War II, his heroic stand against a Japanese attack during the Battle of Guadalcanal in which he was blinded by a grenade and his subsequent rehabilitation.
 The film was based on the 1944 Roger Butterfield book Al Schmid, Marine.

 Albert Maltz was nominated for an Academy Award for Best Adapted Screenplay.

 Plot

 Philadelphia steel worker Al Schmid has no intention of marriage until he meets Ruth Hartley.
 Al is impressed by Ruth and the couple fall in love.
 After the Japanese attack on Pearl Harbor, Al joins the Marines.
 Before his departure, Al proposes marriage to Ruth on the train station platform.

 Al is assigned to fight in the Pacific War.
 In August, 1942, on the island of Guadalcanal, Al is in the crew of a M1917 Browning machine gun at a gun emplacement with his buddies Lee Diamond and Johnny Rivers of "H" Company 2nd Battalion First Marines.
 During the Battle of the Tenaru, the onslaught by the Japanese is particularly heavy, but the men are able to kill some 200 of the enemy.
 Rivers is killed, Diamond is wounded, and Al is blinded by a hand grenade.

 Sent stateside, Al navigates through a difficult rehabilitation.
 Diamond, also recovering, tries to console and encourage Al. However, Al, though hopeful of restoration of his sight, bitterly resents loss of his independence and attempts to break up with Ruth to spare her his pain.

 Al is told he will be awarded the Navy Cross, and the ceremony will be in Philadelphia, his home town, where he will be permanently transferred to the Naval Hospital there.
 Diamond accompanies him.
 Al is angry and afraid of being forced to confront Ruth; and, believes she will pity him.
 He insists that he will get his sight back someday and until then will not be dependent upon family and friends.
 Ruth comes to Philadelphia's 30th Street Station and she and Diamond plan a ruse to make Al believe he is being taken to the hospital, when Ruth is actually taking him home.
 Going up the steps to the house, he realizes he is home.
 Ruth assures Al that his blindness makes no difference to her, and that she still loves him.
 During the award ceremony, he re-lives the events on Guadalcanal.
 As they leave the Navy Yard, he tells Ruth to get the cab with the red top on it – "it's fuzzy, but it's red."
 Al warns her that there is no guarantee he will see well again.
 "Whichever way it is, we'll do it together," she replies.
 Al tells the cabbie to take them home.